 The International Nanny Association issues published guidelines that member agencies should follow.
 When working with an agency, review these guidelines to make sure your agency is handling your application and placement appropriately.
 Don't be afraid to request references—ask to speak to nannies who have been placed by the agency you are considering.

 If you are interested in working internationally, visa restrictions apply in many cases.
 The agency you work with and your sponsoring family should be able to help you obtain the required documentation.

 Whether you are interviewing for a nanny job or hiring a nanny, it's a good idea to review sample interview questions so you can prepare in advance for the interview.

-The most important questions will revolve around the skills, education and experience that are essential to do the job well.
+The most important questions will revolve around the skills, education, and experience that are essential to do the job well.
 Other questions include availability for work, the tasks that need to be done on the job, how to handle children in difficult situations and emergencies, and childcare philosophy.

 It's important that both the nanny and the parent(s) have a similar approach to raising children, so the children are treated consistently.

-For both nannies and parents, one of the most important criteria is that there is a good match between the nanny and the family.
-The more questions that are asked during the interview, the more you will learn about each other and the easier it will be to make a hiring decision.
+For both nannies and parents, one of the most important criteria is a good match between the nanny and the family.
+The more questions that are asked during the interview, the more you will learn about each other, and the easier it will be to make a hiring decision.
 In addition, setting up a time for the applicant to meet with the children prior to offering the job to see how the nanny and child(ren) interact is another way to help determine if there is a good fit for all.

 Nanny Interview Questions